httpwg/http-extensions/draft-ietf-httpbis-rfc6265bis.md

 This document is a minor update of RFC 6265, adding small features, and aligning the specification with the reality of today's deployments.
-Here, we're standing upon the shoulders of giants (Adam Barth in particular).
+Here, we're standing upon the shoulders of giants.